K-12 Education Plan

-My digitization education plan aims to implement modern digital technology more efficiently and effectively in learning, teaching, research.
-For example, it includes ensuring that every student receives the necessary knowledge and skills to access modern digital infrastructure for future use.
+My education plan aims to implement modern digital technology more efficiently and effectively in learning, teaching, research.
+It includes ensuring that every student receives the necessary knowledge and skills to access modern digital infrastructure for future use.

 A Francis Administration would also employ an Education Agenda that ensures that every student is exposed to coding starting in Elementary school.

 Education ultimately determines a nation’s viability, and therefore, no investment is too large.
 The Mayor is charged with not just bringing functionality to education, but more importantly, efficiency.
 The four major components of education are students, parents, teachers, and administrators.
 All four components should work synergistically (which means they should not only complement one another; they should enhance one another.